gboes/gboes.github.io/tools/ereader.md

 ___
 <b id="f1">1</b> The shipping was insured.
 But because I did not have individual receipts for the dozens of books, my reimbursement followed a bulk freight calculation - estimating the value of my shipment by weight, where it turns out a kilo of book is worth about €10.  [↩](#a1)

-<b id="f2">2</b> Rereading Huw Price's paper "Metaphysics after Carnap: The Ghost who walks?", I for the first time noticed Price's weird typographic pun: using a smaller-than-standard space in the middle of Carnap's, before describing how a famous logical empiricist falls asleep in a traffic jam.[↩](#a2)
+<b id="f2">2</b> Looking at Huw Price's paper "Metaphysics after Carnap: The Ghost who walks?" for this video, for the first time I noticed Price's typographic pun: a smaller-than-standard space in the middle of Carnap's name, before setting up the scenario, of a famous logical empiricist falling asleep in a traffic jam.[↩](#a2)

 ![Boox Max 3 in a tablet stand](/graphics/max3_portrait_web.jpg)